Einheitsübersetzung

 Einheitsübersetzung (EÜ) ("Unified" or "Unity Translation") is a German translation of the Bible for liturgical use in Roman Catholic worship.
-It is published by the Katholisches Bibelwerk ("Catholic Bible Society") and was compiled from 1962 to 1980 by Catholic theologians with contributions from Evangelical theologians.
+It is published by the Katholisches Bibelwerk ("Catholic Bible Society") and was compiled from 1962 to 1980 by Catholic theologians with contributions from Protestant theologians.
 Collaboration was done on the New Testament and the Psalms.
-The Evangelical side withdrew support from a project revising the Einheitsübersetzung in 2005.
+The Protestant side withdrew support from a project revising the Einheitsübersetzung in 2005.